Archive for the ‘Lawn Care’ Category

 A lawn roller can be great for erasing damage caused to your lawn throughout the winter.
 You can flatten ant and mole hills quickly, and make your lawn look flawless.

 There’s nothing that says spring more than a lush lawn.
 So what are you waiting for?
-Stop by to check out our ACE hardware rentals you may need for your lawn and garden this season.
-We make lawn care and other hardware rentals easy and affordable, and our knowledgeable and friendly staff are ready to assist you.
-Want to inquire about our hardware rentals?
-Give us a call.
+Stop by to rent an ACE hardware lawn mower or other ACE garden tools.
+We make lawn care easy and affordable, and our knowledgeable and friendly staff are ready to assist you.
+Want to inquire about our ACE hardware rentals?
+Give us a call at (775) 423-7008.
 We hope to see you soon!

 The first snowflakes of the year have fallen and, if you haven’t begun winterizing your sprinkler system, you need to.
 Split or ruptured pipes can cost you hundreds if not thousands of dollars to repair.